docksal/docksal/docs/advanced/stack.md

 ## System services

 When you run `fin update` for the first time, Docksal installs several system containers.
-To see the list, run `fin docker ps --filter "label=io.docksal.group=system"`
+To see the list, run `fin docker ps --filter "label=io.docksal.group=system"`.

 ### SSH agent

-[docksal-ssh-agent](https://github.com/docksal/service-ssh-agent) service stores SSH keys and makes them available to other projects and containers.
+The [docksal-ssh-agent](https://github.com/docksal/service-ssh-agent) service stores SSH keys and makes them available to other projects and containers.

 SSH agent can handle passphrase protected ssh keys, so you don't have to enter the passphrase every time the key is used.